phoenix-rtos/phoenix-rtos-doc/kernel/hal/sparcv8leon3.md

-# HAL for ARMv7 Cortex-A based targets
+# HAL for SPARCv8 LEON3 based targets

-ARMv7m HAL layer supports microcontrollers based on ARM Cortex-Ax architecture.
-Source code is located in `hal/armv7a` directory.
+SPARCv8 LEON3 HAL layer supports microcontrollers based on SPARCv8 architecture.

-## Initialization
+Source code is located in `hal/sparcv8leon3` directory.

 ## See also